 Apart from the enhanced customer experience, customers want personalized delivery, instant access and lifetime value, which definitely drive the success of subscription models.

-It’s no surprise that subscription business models have blossomed in popularity recently.
+It’s no surprise that subscription business models have blossomed in popularity over the past decade.
 The subscription market “has grown by more than 100% a year, increasing from $57 million in sales in 2011 to $2.6 billion in 2016” (stats courtesy of Stanford’s Graduate School of Business).

-So, it’s definitely relevant to talk about the “subscription economy”, as Tien Tzuo, a 1998 graduate from Stanford’s Graduate School of Business calls it – as more and more businesses will start exploring this business model.
+So, it’s definitely relevant to talk about the “subscription economy”, as Tien Tzuo, a 1998 graduate from Stanford’s Graduate School of Business calls it – as more and more businesses will start exploring the subscription based business model.